|

 The reaction is

-give high yields of sulphur trioxide, because the formation of SO3
+give high yields of sulfur trioxide, because the formation of SO3

 on the right hand side